Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌱 Project Overview

-Bee Friendly Gardening features a clean, eco-centric website designed to showcase their sustainable gardening and maintenance services.
-The site highlights the brand’s expertise through vibrant visuals, clear messaging, and an intuitive, user-friendly browsing experience.
+Bee Friendly Gardening presents a clean, eco-focused website crafted to highlight their sustainable gardening and maintenance services.
+The design emphasizes the brand’s expertise with bright visuals, clear messaging, and an intuitive, user-friendly browsing experience.
 ### ✨ Core Features
 Fully responsive and performance-optimized WordPress website